RoboJackets/apiary/docs/officers/dues/data-model.rst

 A **Dues Transaction** represents a request from a member to purchase a specific `Dues Package`_.
 It may include `Merchandise`_ selections, if there are options associated with the package.

-A transaction may have one or more :doc:`../payments` associated.
+A transaction may have one or more payments associated.

 .. attention::
-   Transactions should **not** be created manually by officers -- they are created automatically through the member-facing interface when a member begins the dues workflow.
+   Transactions should **not** be created manually by officers; they are created automatically through the member-facing interface when a member begins the dues workflow.